 A guide or porter is a must for trekking in the Manaslu region.

 Guides are crucial to your safety during the trek.
-So, it is better to hire a licensed trekking guide for trekking in Nepal.
-He will take you through the safest route, give you information about the area, and help you find the accommodation at the best price.
+So, it is better to hire a licensed trekking guide in Nepal.
+He will take you through the safest route, give you information about the area, and help you find accommodation at the best price.

 Likewise, having a porter will help you carry your luggage throughout the trek.
 So, you can have a leisurely walk without worrying about your luggage.

 The guide will charge you around 25$ to 35$ per day, including their accommodation, food, and insurance.
 And 15$-20$ per day for the porter.
 A similar charge will be taken by a porter cum guide.

 Soti Khola is the starting point of this Manaslu trek.
 You can quickly get a local bus and jeep to get to Soti Khola.
 It will cost you around $10 per person if you travel on a local bus.
 The jeep ride can cost you around $150 and $200.

 However, you can share the jeep’s cost with other passengers, and it will cost you around $30.